The Demigod Diaries: The Heroes of Olympus

 Is it any good?

-Riordan's Greek books are page-turners for middle-graders and middle-schoolers.
-Though The Demigod Diaries doesn't stand very well on its own, it offers a similarly entertaining reading experience.
+Riordan's Greek books are page-turners for middle-graders and middle schoolers, and though this one doesn't stand very well on its own, it offers a similarly entertaining reading experience.
 With clever modern teen and kid characters, amusingly flawed gods, and scary-weird monsters, Riordan creates a world that thrills and fascinates young readers.

 The book's first two stories in particular, "The Diary of Luke Castellan" and "Percy Jackson and the Staff of Hermes," combine adventure, humor, and feeling in very effective ways.
 While Haley Riordan's story, "Son of Magic," lacks the levity of his dad's pieces, it literally addresses the fictional characters' questions and ideas about the afterlife; it's very well-rendered and an impressive work by a teen writer.

 Families can talk about the way that Rick Riordan inserts himself into this book.
 In one part, he addresses his audience as if the readers are demigods.
 In another, he writes about his own family.
 What does he want you to think is real, and what's fantasy?

 How does The Demigod Diaries compare to other Olympus and Percy Jackson books?

 What are the differences between Rick Riordan's writing and characters and Haley Riordan's?